programming-for-bio/7-remote-subprocess/Code-Review/README.md

  create mode 100644 Lecture/PDSB-Lecture-7.pdf
 ```

 You will now have the files from the other users' repositories.

-## check that assignment files are now in your Assignment/ dir
+Check that assignment files are now in your Assignment/ dir using ls.

 ```bash
 ls -l Assignment/
 ```